getcarina/getcarina.com/_tutorials/differences-swarm-carina.md

 By default, Docker containers cannot access any devices on the host.
 If, however, the `--privileged` flag is used with the `docker run` command, it allows the container to access all of the devices on the host as if it were a normal process.
-Due to security concerns, Carina disallows this and forces all containers to run in unprivileged mode.
+Carina disallows this and forces all containers to run in unprivileged mode.

 In line with Linux conventions, Docker uses capabilities to restrict the behavior of containers.
 Operations can override these security rules using the `--cap-add`